ifatihcan/ifatihcan/README.md

-👋 Hi, I’m Fatih Can, an IT Director with a background in Electrical and Electronics Engineering and a master’s candidate in Business Analytics.
+👋 Hi, I’m Fatih Can!
+As an IT Director with a solid foundation in Electrical and Electronics Engineering, I'm currently pursuing my master’s in Business Analytics.
-   I lead IT operations for multiple e-commerce platforms, specializing in process optimization, data security, and mobile app development.
+I spearhead IT operations across diverse e-commerce platforms, focusing on process optimization, data security, and mobile application development.
-   Passionate about leveraging analytics and innovative tech for scalable, efficient systems.
+My passion lies in harnessing data analytics and cutting-edge technology to create scalable, efficient systems.
+🌟 Let’s connect and collaborate!
+LinkedIn